Nishikinor/AIChess_records/README.md

 # AIchess_records
-Records some of my chess with AI.
+Record some of my chess with AI.